trozware/troznet/content/post/2018/stylish-swift.md

 * Immutability - it uses a constant (let) instead of a variable (var) and never changes it.
 * Range instead of a strict loop.
 * No semi-colons or unnecessary symbols.
-* Function programming (map) for greater efficiency.
+* Functional programming (map) for greater efficiency.

 ## What makes code Swifty?

 I don't have a definitive list, but here are some of the things I try to do, or at least consider:

 * Use `let` instead of `var` wherever possible.
+* Don't end lines with semi-colons.
+* Avoid using `self.` when not necessary.
 * Use `for ... in` to loop through collections.
+* Never force-unwrap optionals.
 * Think about whether you can use a `struct` instead of a `class`.
-* Think about whether you can use a `protocol` instead of class inheritance.
+* Think about using a `protocol` instead of class inheritance.
-* Try to avoid mutability.
-* Use `map, 'filter` or `reduce` where possible.
+* Use `map`, `filter` and `reduce` where possible.
+* Performs checks early in functions and get out quickly, using `guard`.
 * Make `extensions` to keep your code organised.